yuhao/yuhao.github.io/blog/src/md/chromatic-adaptation.md

 ### 5.3 White Balance and Color Correction --- Which Comes First?

 Strictly speaking, color correction should be performed before white balance, because white balance should operate in a colorimetric space (e.g., LMS or XYZ).
-However, many cameras including DSLR and smartphones perform white balance before color correction, where white balancing is done by scaling the raw RGB values.
-How can this be correct?
-You can read [this excellent article](https://www.spiedigitallibrary.org/journals/optical-engineering/volume-59/issue-11/110801/Color-conversion-matrices-in-digital-cameras-a-tutorial/10.1117/1.OE.59.11.110801.full?SSO=1) (Section 5) by Andrew Rowlands for details, but long story short what cameras do is to re-express the equation above as:
+However, many cameras including DSLR and smartphones (in their raw image signal processing pipelines) perform white balance <i>before</i> color correction, where white balancing is done by simply scaling the raw RGB values.
+How can this possible be correct?
+You can read [this excellent article](https://www.spiedigitallibrary.org/journals/optical-engineering/volume-59/issue-11/110801/Color-conversion-matrices-in-digital-cameras-a-tutorial/10.1117/1.OE.59.11.110801.full?SSO=1) (Section 5) by Andrew Rowlands for details.
+Long story short, what cameras do is to re-express the equation in [Section 5.1](#sec51) as:

 $$
 \begin{bmatrix}